RokLenarcic/clj-rest-client/README.md

 ## Quick start

-This library requires clojure 1.9.0 or higher.
+This library requires Clojure 1.9.0 or higher.

 Add to dependencies: